 Bio-Lab, Inc. is a KIK Custom Products (KIK) subsidiary that manufactures and supplies pool and spa chemicals, including chlorinated isocyanurates.
-The Bio-Lab Lake Charles (Bio-Lab) facility was built in the late 1970s by Olin Chemical Corporation in the Calcasieu Parish in Westlake, Louisiana, located near Lake Charles, Louisiana, in the southwestern part of the state.^{a,b} Bio-Lab's trichloroisocyanuric acid formulation (TCCA-based formulation) is one of the chemicals manufactured at the facility.
+The Bio-Lab Lake Charles (Bio-Lab) facility was built in the late 1970s by Olin Chemical Corporation in the Calcasieu Parish in Westlake, Louisiana, located near Lake Charles, Louisiana, in the southwestern part of the state.
+Trichloroisocyanuric acid (TCCA) is one of the chemicals manufactured at the facility.
 At the time of the incident, Bio-Lab had 111 employees.